And we can do that if we step into the digital world.

 Align digital transformation with your company culture

 Every organization has its own culture.
 It is their unique way of doing things.
-Therefore, your team has a culture of their own, too.
-We are sure that your company culture is unique and tailored to fit your needs.
+Therefore, your team has a culture of its own, too.
+We are sure that your company culture is unique and tailored to your needs.
 But, to survive the digital transformation process, that culture must be open, inclusive, and adaptable.

 Remember, digital transformation is a long and laborious process.
 If you wish to preserve your team, the company culture you are fostering must be open and transparent.
 One of the key pillars of such a culture is encompassing internal communication.
-Tell people what you intend to do, how you will do it, and ask them to be a part of it.
+Tell people what you intend to do and how you will do it, and ask them to be a part of it.

 You can use different techniques to improve your internal communication: